satvikkesarwani/bynry-backend-case-study/README.md

 Key Decisions & Assumptions
 SKU uniqueness is enforced at the database level.

-Inventory table solves the multi-warehouse problem.
+The Inventory table solves the multi-warehouse problem.

-InventoryHistory allows for a complete audit trail.
+The InventoryHistory table allows for a complete audit trail.

-ProductSupplier table supports multiple suppliers per product.
+The ProductSupplier table supports multiple suppliers per product.

-Bundle table supports kits by reusing existing products.
+The Bundle table supports kits by reusing existing products.

 Timestamps are stored in UTC.